environmental-bioinformatics-master/gene-expression_HW4_2023/README.md

 ## Step 4: Explore your results

+Remember to update your R  / jupyter script with any commands you used to answer these questions!

 How many genes are differentially expressed at an adjusted standard p-value or equivalent (p < 0.05)?
 >Answer:

 How many genes are differentially expressed at an adjusted stringent p-value or equivalent (p < 0.01)?
 >Answer:

-How many genes show a log-fold change > 2?
+How many genes show a log-fold change > 2 or < -2?
 >Answer:

-How many genes show a log-fold change > 5?
+How many genes show a log-fold change > 5 or < -5?
 >Answer:

 What are the 10 most-differentiated transcripts based on p-value?